How to Create a Local Administrator User Account in Windows 11

 Bypassing the Microsoft Account Prompt

-Windows will then want you to enter the email address or phone number tied to a person’s Microsoft account, since that is the type of account it will want you to configure by default.
+Windows will immediately want you to enter the email address or phone number tied to a person’s Microsoft account.
+This is the type of account the operating system will always try to configure by default.
+When you get to this screen, you will need to click on the specific link that says I don’t have this person’s sign-in information.
+Click the Next button to proceed.

 Create new Windows user account